 1. Every state has its own rules that vary dramatically.

 Each state has different quarantine orders that vary dramatically from state to state.
 Within states, orders can even vary from county to county or town to town.
-For instance, up until June 1, Montana required travelers to self-quarantine for 14 days when they enter the state, and none of the entrances to Yellowstone on the Montana side were open.
+For instance, up until June 1, 2020, Montana had required travelers to self-quarantine for 14 days when they enter the state, and none of the entrances to Yellowstone on the Montana side were open.
 While that is no longer in effect, states have their own restrictions that can change quickly.

 2. Not everything in the park will be open.